theChris84/react-workshop/assignments.md

 # Assignments

-In the sample code you find the class `Sensor` which is an `EventEmitter` that emits `temperature` and `humidity` events.
-It also has the getters `getTemperature` and `getHumidity`.
-These getters are asynchronous which means that they return a promise that will resolve eventually.
-Make sure to also check for failure cases as the sensor getters may fail to resolve sometimes.

 ## 1. React Component Tree

 Add a *header component* to the app that shows a nice big title at the top.